Zeigren/zeigren.github.io/_posts/2017-10-30-PS3-Downgrading-NAND-Dumping-and-Flashing.md

 Open WAY-launchers.exe again.

 Go to the NAND tab, and Info then click Start.
 Make sure you still have a good connection to your PS3.
-If you don't reseat everything and check the troubleshooting section.
+If you don't reseat everything.

 Now go to the Write Tab.